 One great thing about choosing toys for this age group is that the variety and number of toys increase hugely.
 This is because there are very strict quality standards for toys for children under the age of 3, so most toys (even though you’d probably think are designed for a one or two-year-old) come with a warning that they are not suitable for children under 3.
 Now that your child is turning 3, you will have more choice.
 However, with this in mind, choose carefully.
 If you choose a toy that is too advanced for your child, they will give up on it early and possibly never return to it, even when they are able for it.

 Anyway, let’s get on with the show!
 Here are my favourite gifts for three-year-olds.

 These books have black and white pages, but use the magic water pen on them and colours and patterns appear on the pages.
 The best thing about these books is that they dry within minutes and when they dry they return to the original black and white form, ready to be used over and over.
 On each page, there are also items to spot and count, adding an educational element to this activity.
-They cost €7.75 each and I stock them in Animals, Pet Mazes, Under the Sea, Fairytale, and Makeup and Manicures.
+I stock them in Farm.

 At this age, you can introduce magnets to your child.
 I love this Magnetic Pattern Box and also this tin where your child can create funny faces .
 This Magnetic doll is also great for helping your child make clothes choices and imagine scenarios.

 I hope this blog post has given you some inspiration on what to buy for that special three-year-old in your life.
 If you need more ideas, check out my full range of toys for 3-5-year-olds here or my blog on toys for 4 year olds.
 The following blogs might also come in handy – Travel Activities for 3 and 4 year olds and STEM activities for pre-school aged children.